angular/angular/aio/content/guide/component-styles.md

 </div>

-The CLI defines an empty `styles` array when you create the component with the `--inline-styles` flag.
+The CLI defines an empty `styles` array when you create the component with the `--inline-style` flag.

 <code-example language="sh" class="code-shell">
 ng generate component hero-app --inline-style